The game competition invites applicants to try to interpret important events in the world in new, innovative, and alternative ways.

 Scoring is an optional part of the virtual game.

-When we use a scoring system, which only shows the average value of all players, no one can force his or her idea to others.
+Undoubtedly, playing the board game we discuss all turns, which is extremely interesting how consensus develops.
+A virtual game obviously can not have this opportunity, although it can be more democratic by its special system.
+When we use a scoring system showing the average value of all players, no one can force his or her idea to others.
 When the average score is less than a certain value the player has to move his or her card.
-Any scoring app can be used for the game.